SteveMan67/facebook-car-finder/README.md

 `MAX_MILEAGE`
 `MIN_MILEAGE`

-The minimum and maximum mileage to filter by (also duh).
+The minimum and maximum mileage to filter by.
+Only applicable to cars.

 `MIN_YEAR`
 `MAX_YEAR`

-The minimum and maximum year to filter by (double duh).
+The minimum and maximum year to filter by.
+Only applicable to cars

 ---